vivo-community/vivo-project-template/README.md

     mvn install -s custom-vivo/custom-settings.xml
     ~~~

+If you are installing VIVO v1.9.x or 1.10.x, you are finished.
+For later versions, you must install and configure Solr.
+See the [v1.11 installation instructions](https://wiki.lyrasis.org/display/VIVODOC111x/Installing+VIVO#InstallingVIVO-ConfigureandStartSolr) for additional details.

 ### VIVO 1.8 and earlier
 Prior to December 2015, VIVO used ant to build the project.